-Late September is the end of winter in Australia and a perfect time to avoid higher costs and larger tourist groups, while enjoying some amazing weather as I mention in my Australia travel tips.
+Late September is the end of winter in Australia and a perfect time to avoid higher costs and larger tourist groups, while enjoying some amazing weather as I mention in my Australia travel guide.
 Cairns weather in September is no exception.
 It’s “warm” for sure – (low 80’s F /high 20’s C), but the time of year lends to perfect days to explore the ocean and land in and surrounding Cairns.
 That said, I would think Cairns would be a great place to visit any time of the year – summer’s in Cairn can be in the 90’s F / 30’s C and winter temperatures are high 70’s F / mid 20’s C.

 Cairns, Australia is a great family, couple or solo destination and can be done without renting a car.
 Budget bonus!
 The Cairns Airport and many hotels offer airport shuttle service, or you can take an Uber.
 Cairns itself is very walkable.
 Additionally, the TRANSLink bus is easy to use and inexpensive.
 I love to promote public transportation because it is budget-friendly, not to mention environmentally-friendly.

 1 – Dive or Snorkel the Great Barrier Reef

 Due to climate change, the coral reefs are dying.
 The largest coral reef system in the world, the Great Barrier Reef (GBR) is not only critical to marine biodiversity health but is also a big tourist industry for Australia.
 Recognizing the importance of the reef system like Belize, Australia is finally pouring hundreds of millions of dollars into protecting it.